-Guy Philippe Official Charges Released By United States
+Guy Philippe’s Official Charges Released By United States

 Since 2005’s indictment, Guy has pretty much been in hiding.
 BBC reports that Guy Philippe had been living in a secluded mountainous area in south Haiti.

-However, it seems that his senator election brought unwanted attention to himself.
-The Jamaican Observer says Guy was arrested on Thursday afternoon, January 5.
+However, it seems that his election brought unwanted attention to himself.
+The Jamaican Observer says Guy was arrested on Thursday, January 5.

 According to the U.S. Attorney’s Office, Guy Philippe is currently being held without bond on the following charges: